 Ivy Talks

-Ivy Talks are a monthly lecture series that examines both the natural and cultural history of Ivy Creek Natural Area and River View Farm.
+Ivy Talks are a lecture series that examines both the natural and cultural history of Ivy Creek Natural Area and River View Farm.
 Some of these talks focus on subjects that relate to the history of the Carr/Greer family and African-American life in Albemarle County during the 1800s and 1900s.
 Other talks in this series focus on the flora and fauna of Ivy Creek Natural Area and environmental issues that we are facing today.
-These talks are currently being offered on Zoom.
-Many of these talks have been recorded; links to the videos on YouTube are found below.
+These talks are primarily being offered on Zoom.
+Many of these talks have been recorded; links to the videos on YouTube are found below under "Past Ivy Talks."
 All talks are free.

 Upcoming Ivy Talks